Looking to Build or Remodel? Top Questions We Get Asked

 6. Timeline for my project?

 Frequently, by the time we are contacted the client has been thinking about their project for months, if not years.
 Usually there is a culminating event that ends up causing them to reach out such as hosting a family reunion, a large milestone birthday / anniversary, or big change of life event (housing aging parents).
-While the push of a hard deadline is a great motivator, it is far preferable to start the process with a cushion of time.
+While the push of a hard deadline is a great motivator, it is far preferable to go into the process with realistic timeline.
 Having said all that; in general- a whole home build from design to construction can range from 1-2 years from start to finish depending on many factors.
-A remodel can run slightly quicker with the caveat being there is not a huge number of surprises discovered during demo.
-I will say that an experienced contractor can help ascertain and anticipate potential risks- though not necessarily every one.
+Remodels generally have a quicker timeline.
+It is a goood general rule of thumb to plan on the design phase matching the construction phase.
+So if construction is due to take 4 months, plan for the design phase to take the equivalent amount of time.
+It is also good to remember that remodels can come with surprises of their own which can extend the project, but an experienced contractor can help ascertain and anticipate potential risks.

 Have any burning remodel and build questions for us?
 Let us know in the comments or drop into our inquire page to set up a call!